Asymptomatic testing FAQs (for managers)

 What happens if the test is positive?

-If the confirmatory PCR test comes back positive, then you must continue to isolate for 10 days from your initial symptom-free test.
-Everyone in your household will be a ‘close contact’ and must also self-isolate for 10 days.
-Contact tracing will be initiated through the NHS or local contact tracing team and other close contacts will be advised to quarantine for 10 days.
+This will be a legal requirement.
+Everyone in their household will be a ‘close contact’ and must also self-isolate for 10 full days from the day following their positive LFD test result.
+Contact tracing will be initiated through the NHS or local contact tracing team and other close contacts will be advised to self-isolate for 10 days from the day following the positive LFD test result..

-Please check the most to date guidance here.
+Please check the most up to date guidance here.

 Further advice on self-isolating, and the support available, can be found on the Bolton Council website here.